Explainer: What next for Brexit after UK parliament rejects Johnson's timetable?

 - Speaking after the defeat, Johnson said he would pause the legislation while EU decides on the delay request.

-- The legislative process could be restarted if a new program motion is agreed by parliament.
+- The legislative process could be restarted if a new programme motion is agreed by parliament.

 - If the process resumes, the government will still have to see off attempts to amend the bill, potentially changing the terms of Britain’s withdrawal.